The Lavender Project: A Treasure Trove of Holistic Well-Being Practices to Calm the Mind, Soothe the Heart, and Nourish the Soul.

 "It's never too late to begin again; even on a deathbed, people find connection and peace.
 Though it is better to find that connection when we are alive and in a position to create a healing process that will lead us to enjoying life, benefiting from what life has to give us in a positive, supportive way, as opposed to living in a detrimental, negative existence."

-My journey has brought me back to where it all started twenty-four years ago: back to the Sangha, where I experienced profound healing through learning meditation and practicing the teachings of the Dharma (Buddhism).
-Not that I ever stopped practicing the Dharma when I separated from this Sangha; I continued with other organizations and went very deep when I ordained as a Theravada monk in Thailand.
+My journey this year (2025) has brought me back to where it all started twenty-four years ago; back to a community, where I experienced profound healing through learning meditation and practicing the teachings of the Dharma (Buddhism).
+Not that I ever stopped practicing the Dharma when I separated from this community; I continued with other organisations and went very deep into the principles of the Dharma by ordaining as a Theravada monk in Thailand.
 I ordained within the Dhammakaya Order, where I experienced deep devotion and discipline.
 We were expected to aspire to follow 227 precepts in this temple, which were viewed as rules and regulations.
+I managed at one point to follow 140 that was tough going and took a lot of dedication and discipline.